A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Gaining practical experience is equally important when establishing yourself in the wedding planning industry.

-Internships and assistant roles with established planners provide invaluable learning opportunities while also allowing you to build connections within the industry.
+Internships and assistant roles with established planners offer invaluable learning opportunities, allowing you to build connections within the industry.

 Volunteering at local events or offering discounted services to friends and family members can also help you hone your skills while simultaneously contributing real-world examples to showcase in your portfolio.